-If the plane she was traveling on the next day had crashed wouldn’t there be some who would blame the Devil?
+If the plane she was traveling on the next day had crashed wouldn't some religious folk blame the Devil?
 If so then what of the good things that might come from the crash?
-For example, if someone was praying for a much-needed job that became available because someone on the plane died, wouldn’t that person consider the opportunity to be answered prayer?
+For example, if someone was praying for a much-needed job that became available because someone on the plane died, wouldn't that person consider the opportunity to be answered prayer?

 It seems to me that people often construct their faith around events that appear to validate their beliefs.
 One person's misery might very well be another person's joy, and from different angles, both God and the Devil may be deemed responsible for the same event.

 I sincerely hope that the 'liquor store miracle' was nothing of the sort.
 If God is still in the business of divine interventions I'd like to think he picks far more worthy and deserving moments to exercise his divinity.